CodingCashew/journey-funds-save-money-for-travel/README.md

-# Save Money for Travel!
+# JourneyFunds - Save Money for Travel!

 This expense tracker helps you cut unnecessary expenses so you can do what you love most.